 Animals.
-These experiments used adult male C57BL/6J mice (n = 4; CharlesRiver Laboratories) and transgenic hemizygous Grik4-Cre mice51 (n = 11;Jackson Laboratories; C57BL/6-Tg(Grik4-cre)G32-4Stl/J; 006474; RRID: IMSR JAX:006474).
-Animals were preselected based on their propensity to cover a novel open field and to approach a sucrose-baited dispenser within this open field.
-Animals were housed with their littermates up until the start of the experiment with free access to water in a dedicated housing facility with a 12-h light/12-h dark cycle (lights on at 7:00), 19-23 °C ambient temperature and 40-70% humidity.
-All mice were held in individually ventilated cages with wooden chew sticks and nestlets.
-Food was available ad libitum before the experiments (see below), and water was available ad libitum before the experiments (see below), and water was available ad libitum before don mice were in accordance with the Animals (Scientific Procedures) Act, 1986 (United Kingdom), with final ethical review by the Animals in Science Regulation Unit of the UK Home Office.
+These experiments used adult male C57BL/6J mice (n = 4; Charles River Laboratories) and transgenic hemizygous Grik4-Cre mice51 (n = 11; The Jackson Laboratories; C57BL/6-Tg(Grik4-cre)G32-4Stl/J, stock number 006474, RRID: IMSR_JAX:006474).
+Animals were pre-selected based on their propensity to cover a novel open field and to approach a sucrose-baited dispenser within this open field.
+Animals were housed with their littermates up until the start of the experiment, with free access to water in a dedicated housing facility with a 12/12 h light/dark cycle (lights on at 07:00h), 19-23°C ambient temperature and 40-70% humidity.
+All mice held in IVC's, with wooden chew stick and nestlets.
+Food was available ad libitum before the experiments (see below), and water available ad libitum throughout.
+Mice were 4-7 months old at the time of testing.
+Experimental procedures performed on mice in accordance with the Animals (Scientific Procedures) Act, 1986 (United Kingdom), with final ethical review by the Animals in Science Regulation Unit of the UK Home Office.

 Surgical procedures.
-All surgical procedures were performed under deep anesthesia using isoflurane (0.5-2%) and oxygen (2 liter min-1), with analgesia provided before (0.1 mg kg-1 Vetergesic) and after (5 mg kg-1 Metacam) surgery.
-For optogenetic manipulations, AAV5-EF1a-DIO-Arch3.0-eYFP viral vector injections (2 × 500 nl) were performed unilaterally in the dorsal CA3 on either the left or right hemispheres (CA31, five animals or CA38, six animals) of Grik4-Cre mice using stereotaxic coordinates (site 1: -1.7 mm anteroposterior, ± 1.5 mm lateral and -2.1 mm ventral from bregma; site 2: -2.3 mm anteroposterior, ± 2.3 mm lateral and -2.3 mm ventral from bregma).
-The viral vector was delivered at a rate of 100 nl min-1 using a glass micropipette.
-For electrophysiological recordings, mice were subsequently implanted 4-6 weeks later with a microdrive with 12-14 independently movable tetrodes (combined with two optic fibers for optogenetic manipulations; Doric Lenses) targeting the dorsal CA1 bilaterally22.
+All surgical procedures were performed under deep anaesthesia using isoflurane (0.5-2%) and oxygen (2 l/min), with analgesia provided before (0.1 mg/kg vetergesic) and after (5 mg/kg metacam) surgery.
+For optogenetic manipulations, AAV5-EF1a-DIO-Arch3.0-eYFP viral vector injections (2×500nl) were performed unilaterally in the dorsal CA3 on either the left or right hemispheres (CA3^L: 5 animals or CA3^R: 6 animals) of Grik4-cre mice using stereotaxic coordinates (site 1: -1.7 mm anteroposterior, ±1.5 mm lateral and -2.1 mm ventral from bregma; site 2: -2.3 mm anteroposterior, ±2.3 mm lateral and -2.3 mm ventral from bregma).
+The viral vector was delivered at a rate of 100 nl.min-1 using a glass micropipette.
+For electrophysiological recordings, mice were subsequently implanted, 4-6 weeks later, with a microdrive with 12-14 independently movable tetrodes (combined with two optic fibres for optogenetic manipulations; Doric Lenses) targeting the dorsal CA1 bilaterally52.

-Behavior.
-After a recovery period of at least 1 week following surgical implantation, mice were familiarized daily to the experimental paradigm, including handling, connection to the recording system and exploration of various open fields.
-Mice were maintained at 90-95% of their free-feeding body weight.
-Every day, animals explored the same (triangular) open field (the 'control enclosure'; equilateral triangle, 45-cm sides) and a new open field (45-cm outer width), wherein they were trained in the following three task phases.
+Behaviour.
+After the recovery period of at least one week following surgical implantation, mice were familiarised daily to the experimental paradigm, including handling, connection to the recording system and exploration of various open fields.
+Mice were maintained at 90-95% of their free-feeding bodyweight.
+Animals explored every day the same (triangular) open-field (the "control enclosure"; equilateral triangle; 45-cm side) and a new open-field (45-cm outer width) wherein they were trained in the following three task phases.

-Pretraining phase 1 involved conditioning mice to collect transiently available drops of 15% sucrose solution from a single liquid dispenser following a 10-s tone (Extended Data Fig. 1).
-Sucrose was initially available for 20s before the drop was automatically aspirated by the dispenser.
-Over multiple pretraining sessions, the drop availability was gradually reduced in 5-s intervals every time the mouse successfully collected sucrose three times consecutively until a 5-s availability period was reached.
-To encourage full coverage across the open field and discourage behavioral persistence at the sucrose dispenser, tones were only delivered after the mouse had moved away from the dispenser to explore the open field.
-Pretraining phase 1 continued until mice successfully obtained reward on more than 80% of trials while uniformly exploring the open field; this typically required 5-7 d.
-All mice actively covered the open-field enclosure and approached the dispenser following tone presentation.
+Pre-training phase 1 involved conditioning mice to collect transiently available drops of 15% sucrose solution from a single liquid dispenser following a ten-second tone (Extended Data Fig. 1).
+Sucrose was initially available for 20 seconds before the drop was automatically aspirated by the dispenser.
+Over multiple pre-training sessions, the drop availability was gradually reduced in 5-second intervals every time the mouse successfully collected sucrose three times consecutively, until a 5-second availability period was reached.
+To encourage full coverage across the open field, and discourage behavioural persistence at the sucrose dispenser, tones were only delivered after the mouse had moved away from the dispenser to explore the open field.
+This pre-training phase 1 continued until mice successfully obtained reward on more than 80% of trials, while uniformly exploring the open field; this typically required 5-7 days.
+All mice actively covered the open-field enclosure and approached the dispenser upon tone presentation.